Telemark (Storting constituency)

 Telemark is one of the 19 multi-member constituencies of the Storting, the national legislature of Norway.
 The constituency was established in 1921 following the introduction of proportional representation for elections to the Storting.
-It consists of the municipalities of Bamble, Drangedal, Fyresdal, Hjartdal, Kragerø, Kviteseid, Midt-Telemark, Nissedal, Nome, Notodden, Porsgrunn, Seljord, Siljan, Skien, Tinn, Tokke and Vinje in the county of Vestfold og Telemark.
+It is conterminous with the county of Telemark.
 The constituency currently elects five of the 169 members of the Storting using the open party-list proportional representation electoral system.
-At the 2021 parliamentary election it had 130,953 registered electors.
+At the 2025 parliamentary election it had 133,948 registered electors.

 Electoral system

 Telemark currently elects five of the 169 members of the Storting using the open party-list proportional representation electoral system.
 Constituency seats are allocated by the County Electoral Committee using the Modified Sainte-Laguë method.
-Compensatory seats (seats at large) are calculated based on the national vote and are allocated by the National Electoral Committee using the Modified Sainte-Laguë method at the constituency level (one for each constituency).
+Compensatory seats (seats at large or levelling seats) are calculated based on the national vote and are allocated by the National Electoral Committee using the Modified Sainte-Laguë method at the constituency level (one for each constituency).
 Only parties that reach the 4% national threshold compete for compensatory seats.